Murder of Iordanka Apostolova: Aftermath

 Crime documentary series Crimewatch re-enacted the case in 1999.
 True Files also re-enacted the case, and the show's 11th episode, which featured the murder and trials of the murderers, first aired on 11 July 2002.
 The re-enactments were available on meWATCH.
 A third show, Whispers of the Dead, which featured the famous cases solved by late pathologist Chao Tzee Cheng, re-enacted the case and aired it as the 8th and final episode of the show's second and final season.
 The names of the victim and convicts were changed to protect their identities and for dramatic purposes.

 In the True Files episode, the host of the show, Lim Kay Tong, together with the producers of the show, arrived at the Depot Road flat where Apostolova was murdered.
 The flat was vacant; the original owner, Kevin Hector, never returned to the flat since Apostolova died, according to neighbours.
-The flat was effectively considered abandoned.
+The flat was effectively considered abandoned, and was eventually repossessed by the Housing and Development Board due to arrears in monthly instalment mortgage payments.
 One of the trial witnesses, Mohamed Noor bin Rahmat, who was originally approached to help Shaiful murder Apostolova, was interviewed by the show's producers, albeit with his face concealed to protect his identity.
 Mohamed Noor stated that he declined to help Shaiful as he felt that he, as a human being, had no right to take another person's life no matter how bad their character, and he, out of conscience, was not enticed by Shaiful's monetary offer.